Updated August 1, 2023

-The sum of all product’s total variable cost divided by the total number of unit produced by different products determines the average variable cost.
+The sum of all product’s total variable costs divided by the total number of units produced by different products determines the average variable cost.

-It helps to determine the average cost of production of a single unit of product in a company irrespective of a type of product.
+It helps to determine the average cost of production of a single unit of product in a company irrespective of the type of product.

 Average Variable Cost Formula Example

 A company manufactures plastic boxes and plastic balls.
-Variable cost per unit of plastic boxes is $8 and 10,000 boxes are manufactured by the company.
-Variable cost per unit of plastic balls is $5 and 15,000 boxes are manufactured by the company.
+The variable cost per unit of plastic boxes is the company manufactures $8 and 10,000 boxes.
+The variable cost per unit of plastic balls is $5, and the company manufactures 15,000 boxes.

 As we know,